-In 2010 SBID launched the protection of Intellectual Property (IP) awareness campaign to inform consumers, manufacturers and buyers of the costs surrounding copyright theft.
-By direct invitation, SBID has now submitted the gathered evidence directly to the Ministry.
+In 2010 SBID launched the protection of Intellectual Property (IP) awareness campaign to inform and educate consumers, manufacturers and buyers of the implications and damaging effects of copyright theft.
+By invitation, SBID has now submitted gathered evidence directly to the government.

 Government consultation on Copyright and Anti Competition

-The Government’s consultation on copyright, addressed the regulatory impact and costs to business of the proposals to impose statutory codes on collective licensing societies, and to introduce new exceptions.
+The Government’s consultation on copyright looked at the impact and costs to businesses of proposals to impose statutory codes on collective licensing societies, and to introduce new exceptions.

-The initial assessments will be reviewed in the light of evidence collected during the consultation process.
-SBID participated in this process and is pro-active in the Government’s continuing research programme.
-The consultation published in December 2011 was accompanied by a set of initial impact assessments; the public outcome to date is available from the Intellectual Property Office website.
+SBID took part in this process and is very active in the government’s on-going research programme.
+The consultation published in December 2011 was accompanied by a set of initial impact assessments.

-The government Ministry for Fair Trade agrees that whatever reorganisation of the competition authorities is to take place in the future, adequate resources must be made available to ensure that there is effective combating of price-fixing cartels and other anti-competitive practices.
+The Office for Fair Trade agreed that whatever re-organisation of the competition authorities takes place, adequate resources must be made available to ensure that there is effective combating of price-fixing cartels and other anti-competitive practices.

-Last year, and I think the year before, the OFT brought in some £60 million to the Exchequer from fines.
-Fines that had been upheld by the Competition Appeal Tribunal!
-SBID has been actively involved in the programme to review and reform faults in the current system of interior design and propose methods for improvement over the past three years.
+SBID has been actively involved in the programme to review and reform defects in the current system of interior design and propose methods for improvement over the past three years.
 The SBID report has been submitted.

-The Office of Fair Trading is of course an independent body and is best placed to balance the work that it does; it is not the Government’s place to tell it what to do.
-However, it is almost impossible for the ordinary consumer trying to deal with the combination of the OFT, Consumer Focus, Consumer Direct, the CBA and the Competition Commission to know where to go when there is an issue and this requires further clarity.
+The Office of Fair Trading is of course an independent body.
+It is difficult for an ordinary consumer trying to deal with the combination of the OFT, Consumer Focus, Consumer Direct, the CBA and the Competition Commission to know where to go when there is an issue.
+This situation requires clarity.

-With the restructuring coming, the department must decide where change will take place.
-It will shortly put some real clarity on its website to direct people under the current structure and with some clear indication where restructuring is going to take us.
+With the restructuring, the OFT must decide where change will take place.
+It is hoped that it will provide real clarity on its website to give people guidance about the current structure and a clearer indication about what restructuring will mean.

-The Government will reveal their conclusion in the next few weeks after the finalisation of the consultation…… watch here!
+The Government is set to reveal its conclusion shortly after the finalisation of the consultation…… watch this space!

 SBID’s IP Campaign is supported by: The Late Robin Gibb CBE CBE, Adam Morallee of Mishcon de Reya.

 Adam Morallee is regarded as a leader in the field of Intellectual Property, advising on copyright, trademark and regulatory disputes.
-He is a Partner of leading law firm, Mishcon de Reya with a team of forty, an international reputation that is supported by global clients of industry in sport, technology, design product and interior design.
+He is a Partner of leading law firm, Mishcon de Reya which has an international reputation that is supported by global clients in sport, technology, design product and interior design.

-• Advising Gucci, Lacoste, Speedo and a variety of other well-known brands on day to day intellectual property and regulatory issues.
+• Advising Gucci, Lacoste, Speedo and other well-known brands on day to day intellectual property and regulatory issues.

-Often to our detriment, even when we partner with a third party, if their conduct breaches this fundamental right, we will and have severed our business link.
-It is this overriding value that ensures SBID does not falter, does not dilute what we represent in our members and remains true to our values.
-A kite-mark organisation of standards to the profession of designers and the design industry.
-SBID is …designed for business.
+SBID seeks to maintain the highest standards.
+If we enter into a partnership with any other organisation and their conduct breaches fundamental rules on intellectual property, we will and have severed our business link.
+It is an overriding guarantee to ensure SBID continues to best represent our members and remains true to our core values.
+SBID is a kite-mark organisation of standards to the profession of designers and the design industry.
+SBID is designed for business.

 I’ve Gotta Get A Message To You